b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 """
 sco(s)
 ```
-> **_Note:_** Recursion is often elegant and fast to implement but not very efficient way to solve a problem (especially ineffective for large problems).
+> **_Note:_** Recursion is often elegant and fast to implement but not very computationally efficient way to solve a problem (especially ineffective for large problems).

 As you can see here a function calls itself.
 In order to implement a recursive function correctly we need to follow 2 rules: